EU #Protect Not Surveil

 Some AI systems pose an unacceptable risk to our fundamental rights, and they will never be fixed either via technical means nor with some procedural safeguards.
 Lawmakers must ban:

-especially the surveillance technology used in the context of border control and for identity
+migration, especially the surveillance technology used in the context of border control and

-checks.
-The EU AI Act will be an instrument of protection only if it does not leave anyone
+for identity checks.
+The EU AI Act will be an instrument of protection only if it does not

 Article 83 must be amended to ensure AI as part of large-scale EU IT databases falls within the scope of the AI Act and that the necessary safeguards apply for uses of AI in the EU migration context.

-push-backs and the deaths caused by AI systems will remain unknown if the AI Act fails to guarantee
+the push-backs and the deaths caused by AI systems will remain unknown if the AI Act fails to

-people the right to challenge the violations they have suffered, and if public oversight is impeded.
+guarantee people the right to challenge the violations they have suffered, and if public

 We’re urging EU institutions to ban the use of harmful tech used against people on the move and racialised communities and effectively regulate all AI systems used in migration.